looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 libraries could differ in architecture, compiler options, or other optimizations.

-There are several examples in the ``meta-skeleton`` layer found in the :term:`Source Directory`:
+Several examples exist in the ``meta-skeleton`` layer found in the :term:`Source Directory`:

--  :oe_git:`conf/multilib-example.conf </openembedded-core/tree/meta-skeleton/conf/multilib-example.conf>`
-   configuration file.
+-  ``conf/multilib-example.conf`` configuration file

--  :oe_git:`conf/multilib-example2.conf </openembedded-core/tree/meta-skeleton/conf/multilib-example2.conf>`
-   configuration file.
+-  ``conf/multilib-example2.conf`` configuration file

--  :oe_git:`recipes-multilib/images/core-image-multilib-example.bb </openembedded-core/tree/meta-skeleton/recipes-multilib/images/core-image-multilib-example.bb>`
-   recipe
+-  ``recipes-multilib/images/core-image-multilib-example.bb`` recipe

 Preparing to Use Multilib
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 User-specific requirements drive the Multilib feature.
 Consequently,
-there is no one "out-of-the-box" configuration that would
+there is no one "out-of-the-box" configuration that likely exists to
 meet your needs.

 In order to enable Multilib, you first need to ensure your recipe is